Lake Crabtree County Park

 Lake Crabtree County Park is a park in Wake County, North Carolina.
-It is a forested area between Cary, Morrisville, and Raleigh-Durham International Airport, bounded by the northeastern shore of Lake Crabtree, I-40, and Aviation Parkway.
+It is a forested area between Cary, Morrisville, and Raleigh-Durham International Airport (RDU), bounded by the northeastern shore of Lake Crabtree, I-40, and Aviation Parkway.
 The main entrance is on the Aviation Parkway side and is equipped with two playgrounds (for different age groups), a boat dock (as well as rentable sailboats), bathrooms, an observation tower, and other amenities.
 A system of hiking and biking trails crosses through the park, with the most used one (especially by hikers) along the lakeshore.
 This trail connects the park entrance to the Black Creek Greenway-Old Reedy Creek Road intersection, near the entrance to William B. Umstead State Park.

+Lake Crabtree County Park is Wake County's oldest and most-visited county park, with an estimated 330,000 visitors in 2024.

+History

+Early measures to control flooding and erosion on the land that became the park date back to the 1950s, as documented in the Crabtree Creek Watershed Work Plan.

+In 1967, RDU took control of the land that came to Lake Crabtree County Park, as well as the adjacent tract that came to be known as 286.
+This acquisition may have initially relied on federal funds from an FAA grant for Project 9-31-011-C709 which were later repurposed.

+RDU began leasing the land to Wake County for $1 per year.
+The lease started in 1985 (or 1988), first including 33 acres on the lake with boating and other facilities and adding an additional 148 acres used for mountain biking trails in 1991.